biancakhambatta/Bianca-Khambatta-Portfolio/README.md

 **A note on methodology:** Listing-level records are generated via a hedonic pricing model anchored to real DLD/Property Finder base prices per zone, real CBUAE mortgage rate timelines, and real Dubai Metro coordinates.
-This is standard methodology in real estate econometrics — the same approach used by central banks and property research firms to produce market indices where transaction-level data is incomplete or proprietary.
+This is standard methodology in real estate econometrics, the same approach used by central banks and property research firms to produce market indices where transaction-level data is incomplete or proprietary.
 Aggregate trends and community-level patterns reflect real market dynamics.